by Jeff Goulden

 Influenced by mountains, glaciers, rivers and sea, Olympic National Park has diverse climate conditions.
 About twelve feet of rain falls each year on the west side rain forests.
 The eastern side of the park lies in a rain shadow, barely receiving 25 inches of annual rainfall.

 From tiny flowers in alpine meadows to the sea stars in coastal tide pools, many species populate Olympic National Park.
 Geology, climate, isolation, history and sheer size come together to protect the ecosystems of this nearly one million-acre park.
 Olympic National Park is indeed a living laboratory and a home for flora and fauna of all sizes.

 If you are interested in helping to protect and preserve the park, please consider joining Olympic Park Associates, a non-profit organization formed to promote the values and resources of this national treasure.

 More pictures of Olympic National Park can be seen in my Olympic National Park Featured Gallery.
 Signed fine art prints from many of my photographs are available for purchase on Fine Art America.
-Be sure to enter discount code LFMNSE at checkout.
 For special offers and to follow my photographic journey please Join My Email List.